In person help is available at the two locations below for Service Canada programs.

 SAFER (Shelter Aid for Elderly Renters)

 Helps make rents affordable for BC seniors with low to moderate incomes.
-Provides monthly payments to reimburse rents for eligible BC residents who are age 60 or over and who pay rent for their homes.
-BC Housing provides SAFER reimbursements to more than 17,000 households.
+Provides monthly payments to subsidize rents for eligible BC residents who are age 60 or over and who pay rent for their homes.

 SOURCES Newton Resource Centre